astronomer/docs/software/integrate-auth-system.md

 Start by creating a user pool in Cognito.
 You can either review the default settings or step through them to customize.

-Make sure that you create an `App client`, which is the OpenID client configuration that we will use to authenticate against.
+Make sure that you create an `App client`, which is the OpenID client configuration that Astronomer uses to authenticate against.
 You do not need to generate a client secret, as Astronomer is a public client that uses implicit flow.

-Once the pool and app client are created, open `App integration` >`App client settings` and configure the following settings:
+After Auth0 creates the pool and app client, open `App integration` >`App client settings` and configure the following settings:

 - Select an identity provider to use (either the built-in cognito user pool or a federated identity provider).
 - Set the callback URL parameter to `https://houston.BASEDOMAIN/v1/oauth/redirect/`.
 - Enable `Implicit grant` in `Allowed OAuth Flows`.
 Leave the other settings disabled.
 - Enable `email`, `openid`, and `profile` in `Allowed OAuth Scopes`.

-Then switch over to the `Domain name` tab and select a unique domain name to use for your hosted Cognito components.
+Then, switch to the **Domain name** tab and select a unique domain name to use for your hosted Cognito components.

 #### Step 2: Edit your Astronomer configuration